SCBWI Success Story: An Interview with Anuradha Rajurkar

 Lots of social media.
 Twitter and Instagram is where I feel I get the most engagement, and where it feels the most comfortable for me.
 I’d like to get more into TikTok, because it’s fun and silly.
 I recently made my first TikTok, which is of me struggling to open my box of books—a little reflection of who I am.

-I did my official book launch party through Boswell Books online with my dear friend and best-selling author, Lauren Fox on March 9.
+I did my official book launch party through Boswell Books online with my dear friend and author, Lauren Fox on March 9th.
 The rest of my events are on IG Live: On March 11, I’ll be in conversation with Kathleen Glasgow at 8 pm EST, March 14th with Dr Gayatri Sethi, aka Desi Book Aunty, and the 16th will be with Adiba Jaigirdar, author of The Henna Wars.
 I’d love to see all my SCBWI friends there!

 Read more